TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/from_MT-Data-ManagingAnxietyStudy_forkObtain and Redact Raw Data/README.md

 they use).

-- `private-v1.0.0.zip` and `public-v1.0.0.zip` were uploaded by Jeremy Eberle on 9/18/2025 after running the redaction scripts below (as of commit TODO; setting `first_run` in `2_redact_data.R` to `TRUE`) on that date.
+- `private-v1.0.0.zip` and `public-v1.0.0.zip` were uploaded by Jeremy Eberle on 9/18/2025 after running the redaction scripts below (as of commit `ce73142`; setting `first_run` in `2_redact_data.R` to `TRUE`) on that date.

 ## Redaction Scripts: Setup and File Relations